thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 ## TLS Client Uses a VC and Server Uses an X.509 Certificate

-This section shows an example combining the use of a raw public key and an X.509 certificate.
+This example combines the use of a raw public key and an X.509 certificate.
 The client uses a VC for client authentication, and the server provides an X.509 certificate.
 The client expresses its ability to process an X.509 certificate or a raw public key from the server.
-In addtion it is willing to use either VC or X.509 certificate for client-side authentication.
-The server then selects X.509 certificate to authenticate with the client and VC for client authentication as depicted in Figure [clnt-vc-srvr-x509].
-The server sends a list of its choice of DID methods.
+In addtion it is willing to use either a VC or an X.509 certificate for client-side authentication.
+The server then selects X.509 to authenticate with the client and VC for client authentication.
+The server then sends a list of DID methods of its choice.

 <!--
 ```
 @startuml clnt-vc-srvr-x509
 participant Client order 2
 participant Server order 3
-database DLT_B order 4
+database IOTA order 4
 skinparam sequenceMessageAlign direction
 skinparam ParticipantPadding 100